 You have heard that it was said to the people long ago, “Do not murder”, and “anyone who murders will be subject to judgement.”
 But I tell you that anyone who is angry with his brother will be subject to judgement … You have heard that it was said, “Do not commit adultery.”
 But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.Matthew 5:21-22, 27-28 (NIV)

 And now I am saying ignore these passages?
-Ignore these words of the Messiah and Yahweh?
+Ignore these words from Jesus and Yahweh?

 Yes.
 I am.